 Due to the University’s response to the global COVID-19 pandemic, Milner Library currently has adjusted hours and services.
 This is a fluid and constantly changing situation.
 Any updates to Milner hours, services, and resources will be added to this page.
 This guide is dedicated to sharing the various platforms currently working with prominent publishers to provide electronic titles, at no additional charge, to support free eBook and e-Journal initiatives during this time of crisis.
 If you need a refresher on ebooks, please see our ebooks guide.
 Note** The list of publishers is ever growing and the individual publishers shown on this guide are only a sampling of those offering free access to e-books, databases, and other e-resources.

 Annual Reviews is a nonprofit publisher dedicated to synthesizing and integrating knowledge for the progress of science and the benefit of society.
 To support research efforts, Annual Reviews has curated a group of articles that may be useful for the scientific community and made them freely available.
 The complete content of all of the Reviews titles are also currently freely available to patrons.
+All Annual Reviews journals are available without access control through 15 June 2020 to assist those working and studying remotely during the pandemic.

 The Children’s Book Council has compiled a list of free publisher online resources that might be useful for education students.